Spain is a country of gorgeous landscapes, stunning architecture and passionate culture.

 Recommended time: Spend one day each in Pontevedra and the Cíes Islands.
 Santiago will take you about two days to fully appreciate.

 Best bites: You can’t go wrong with Galicia’s famous pulpo a feira!
-Spaniards all over the country rave about this boiled octopus dish, which is at its best in its home region.
+Spaniards all over the country rave about this tender octopus dish, piled atop Galician potatoes and generously doused in smoked paprika.
+It’s at its best in its home region!

 Continue discovering the emerald jewel that is northern Spain as you make your way to Asturias, Galicia’s next-door neighbor.
 Another region that most tourists tend to overlook, Asturias more than delivers when it comes to gorgeous scenery and authentic small cities.